ZachVZ/Financial_Planner/README.md

 # Financial_Planner
 This notebook contains two financial tools to help customers budget.
-1) To determine the customers required emergency fund amount and if their current portfolio is sufficient to cover an emergency 2) Running a Monte Carlo simulation on the customers investment portfolio to forecast the upper and lower 95% probability of their portfolio in 10 years and 30 years.
+1) To determine the customers required emergency fund amount and if their current portfolio is sufficient to cover an emergency.
+2) Running a Monte Carlo simulation on the customers investment portfolio to forecast the upper and lower 95% probability of their portfolio in 10 years and 30 years.

 Below are the three analysis that will be performed in this notebook:
 1. Evaluate the Cryptocurrency Wallet by Using the Requests Library
 2. Evaluate the Stock and Bond Holdings by Using the Alpaca SDK